 In this month's community spotlight feature, we speak with Samuel Wilson, co-founder of Virtalent.
 Sam set up Virtalent, alongside co-founder Ellie, after becoming frustrated with the lack of quality virtual assistants available for businesses in the UK.

 Ellie Bekalo and I started Virtalent in 2014 after becoming frustrated with the difficulty we had previously faced, when running other businesses, in finding reliable long-term support.
-We were fed up of wasting a lot of money using task marketplaces, simply because the quality varies so greatly and there can often be a number of language barriers to contend with, but at the time we didn’t want to contact a member of staff.
+We were fed up of wasting a lot of money using task marketplaces, simply because the quality varies so greatly and there can often be a number of language barriers to contend with.

 We stumbled across the Virtual Assistant (VA) industry and it really was exactly what we were looking for, though we felt it could be much better.
 Most of the industry in the UK/USA is composed of freelancers from an administration background.
 It is very fragmented and, again, the quality varies greatly.
 Entrepreneurs are looking for a convenient, long-term solution.
-We wanted to outperform the competition by offering a much wider variety of skills, at a more competitive rate and raise the bar for the quality of the work provided (all of our VAs are university-educated and identity checked by Onfido, for example)….
+We wanted to outperform the competition by offering tailored support at a competitive rate and raise the bar for the quality of work provided (all our VAs have on average 15 years’ experience, pass through a rigorous assessment process and are identity checked by Onfido).
 Essentially, we saw an opportunity to disrupt the industry.

-My day is mainly focussed on marketing the company, so I spend most of my day working on SEO, improving AdWords campaigns, writing content, improving the website, dealing with new sales enquiries, and so on.
-I’m really big on self-development so try to start my day with either a jog or 20 minutes of meditation, before continuing working on an online course towards the end of the day once I’ve tackled the bulk of my to-do list (today is Advanced level Google AdWords!).
+My day is mainly focused on marketing the company, so I spend most of my day working on SEO, improving AdWords campaigns, writing content, improving the website and finding new ways to market Virtalent.
+I also work closely with Ellie on the overall strategy of the company to monitor our progress and formulate new strategies to drive the company forward.
+I’m really big on self-development so try to start my day with either a jog or 20 minutes of meditation.

 When we first started I guess we were quite naive and took a lot of people at face value, whereas now I don’t suffer fools gladly!